ddbj/www/_ddbj/file-format-e.md

 ### locus\_tag  {#locus_tag}

 For the submission in the whole genome scale with many annotated features, we recommend to use the qualifier [locus\_tag](/ddbj/locus_tag.html), for the [Biological Features](#biological_feature) indicating protein products ([CDSs](/ddbj/cds-e.html)), and transcripts (rRNA, tRNA and so on).
-The locus\_tag prefix and BioProject ID should be registered at [DDBJ BioProject Database](/bioproject/index-e.html) in advance.
+The locus\_tag prefix and BioSample ID should be registered at [DDBJ BioSample Database](/biosample/index-e.html) in advance.

 ### source: ff\_definition  {#ff_definition}